 With more states open up legal sports betting, and MLB mercifully starting its shortened 60-game regular season on July 23, a result of the covid-19 pandemic, now is a great time to brush up on MLB betting so you can astutely shop around at legal mobile sportsbooks.
-In this guide, we’ll give you a better understanding of betting on baseball and help prepare you for the long season ahead.
+In this guide to betting, we’ll give you a better understanding of betting on baseball, introduce MLB betting strategies and help prepare you for the long season ahead.

 Where can you legally bet on MLB?